 Milestone No. 4: Synergy between WIFM & AFLA Grows both Organizations

 Edwards reached out to four LeasePlan clients to gauge their interest and found an enthusiastic response.
 The four founding fleet manager members were Gayle Pratt of Ecolab, Sue Miller of McDonald’s, Ginny Liddle of Terracon, and Christy Coyte of Johnson Controls.
+The association was officially formed in 2011.
 Since then, WIFM has experienced dramatic growth in both female and male membership and collocated its annual meeting with the AFLA conference in 2012 under AFLA President Theresa Belding.

 In recent years, attendance to WIFM meetings have been standing-room only.
 WIFM has also spearheaded many industry initiatives, such as a mentoring program for members who are new to fleet management and wish to expand their industry expertise.

 The growth of AFLA and WIFM have been very synergistic and beneficial to both organizations.
 The current WIFM president is Lori Rasmussen, CEO of PARS and a past AFLA president.
 According to Rasmussen, the mission of WIFM is to provide a resource for women fleet leaders that encourages personal and career fulfillment through mentoring, fleet expertise sharing, fleet and business community involvement and networking.